Medical Laboratory Technician

 What degree will I earn?
 Will I be eligible for credentials?

-- Upon successful completion, you will earn a Medical Laboratory Technician Associate in Arts Degree.
+- Upon successful completion, you will earn a Medical Laboratory Technician Associate in Science Degree.

 - You can become a Registered Medical Laboratory Technician (MLT) after completing a national credentialing exam.